-Each has the right to make an uninterrupted statement to the College Appeal Committee, be subject to questioning from the Committee, but not subject to cross examination from each other.
-The teacher or Subject Coordinator and the student, or her/his friend, may seek clarification of issues from each other through the College Appeal Committee Chair.
-However, the appellant should be given the opportunity to make the final statement.
+Both the student and the teacher or head of department have the right to make an uninterrupted statement to the committee and have the opportunity to correct or contradict submitted evidence.
+Each party may be subject to questioning from the Committee, but not to cross examination from each other.
+The teacher or head of department, and/or the student, and/or the support person, may seek clarifications through the School Appeal Committee Chair.

-Colleges should consider implementing procedures that, while safeguarding confidential information, ensure both the student, and teacher or Subject Coordinator have maximum access to all the evidence being considered by the College Appeal Committee.
+The committee should consider implementing procedures that, while safeguarding confidential information, ensure both the student, and teacher or head of department have reasonable and sufficient access to all the evidence being considered.